MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/xamarin-android.md

 ## 2. AndroidManifest.xml

-Edit the project's **AndroidManifest.xml** file and remove the following lines in <application> section, if present:
+Edit the project's `AndroidManifest.xml` file and remove the following lines in the `<application>` section, if present:

 ```xml
 <application ...>